cbruce1/Robinson_CSCI2270_FinalProject/README.md

 # Robinson_CSCI2270_FinalProject
-CSCI 2270 (S16) Final Project

 Project: Modified Spotify playlist

-Project Summary:
+<b>Project Summary:</b>

-This program creates a mock playlist of songs from a set of CDs.
-The program enables the user to view all the songs in the library, add or delete songs, CD and/or all the CDs of a band to a playlist and/or view the playlist.
-A "music library" is generated from a text file containing a list of songs.
+This program creates a mock playlist of songs.
+The program enables the user to view all the songs in a music library and create, modify and view a playlist.
+The "music library" is generated from a list of songs in a text file.
 Each song in the list has a band name, CD name and a song title.
-Each of these are separated by commas (for example, one item in the list looks like this:Grateful Dead,American Beauty,Truckin').
-The program reads each item in the list into a struct called a "Track."
-These Tracks are linked together via two linked lists - a linked list of bands and a linked list of CDs -- and binary search trees (BST) of songs.
-Each BST represents a CD in the music library.
-The nodes of the BST are Track structs.
+(For example, one item in the list looks like this: Grateful Dead,American Beauty,Truckin').
+Each item in the list is contained in a struct called a "Track" and these structs comprise the music library.
+The structs are connected to one another via a hybrid of linked lists and Binary Search Trees (BSTs).
+Each CD corresponds to one BST.
+The root of a CD BST links to the root of another CD BST by the same artists.
+The first struct created for each artist links to the first struct created for another artist.
+The playlist is stored in a deque (similar to a queue but you can remove objects from the middle, top or bottom.)
+Each item in the deque is a pointer to a Track struct.

 Grateful Dead